MCoffey1129/MCoffey1129/README.md

      * Implement and deploy a chatbot.
      * Create a model capable of taking advantage of imperfect bookmaker pricing of Premier League fixtures

-- 🧠 I'm currently studying for the AWS Certified Machine Learning Speciality exam in August.
+- 🧠 I am an AWS Certified Machine Learning Specialist and have recently completed the TensorFlow Developer Professional Certificate
-     * I am set to complete several courses on Deep Learning and Natural Language Processing over the next month (including courses on ML in AZURE).
+     * I have completed multiple courses on Deep Learning, Natural Language Processing, Computer Vision and other online Machine learning, Data Science and Statistics courses
-     * I am also taking the course "Machine Learning Using SAS Viya" on Coursera.
-     * I have just finished a certificate in Data Analytics from University College Dublin (grade received 92%) and have completed several online Machine learning, Data Science and Statistics courses
+     * I have a degree in Financial Math, I have just finished a certificate in Data Analytics from University College Dublin (grade received 92%) and am currently enrolled in a MSc in Machine Learning from the University of Limerick
-       (see my Linkedin for more details)

 - 📫 How to reach me : www.linkedin.com/in/martin-coffey-98789b43